Natalie's Health

 Step by step instructions

-• Let the batter rest for 1-2 minutes.
+• Let the batter rest for few minutes.
+Oats will soak some of the moisture, and pancake batter will thicken.

-• In meantime, heat pancake pan over medium heat and coat with coconut oil cooking spray or coconut oil using the brush.
+• In the meantime, heat the pancake pan over medium heat and coat with coconut oil cooking spray or coconut oil using the brush.

 • Make sure to coat the pan before every pancake or batch of pancakes to prevent sticking.